liferay/liferay-docs/discover/deployment/articles/00-deploying-liferay/05-installing-liferay-portal-on-wildfly.markdown

 ### Database Configuration [](id=database-configuration)

-The easiest way to handle your database configuration is to let @product@ manage your data source. @product@'s
+The easiest way to handle database configuration is to let @product@ manage your data source.
+The
 [Basic Configuration](/discover/deployment/-/knowledge_base/7-1/installing-product#using-liferays-setup-wizard)
 page lets you configure @product@'s built-in data source.
 If you want to use the built-in data source, skip this section.

-This section demonstrates configuring a MySQL database.
+MySQL is used as the example below.
 If you're using a different database, modify the data source and driver snippets as necessary.

 If you want Wildfly to manage your data source, follow these steps: